ertugdlk/getirnodejs/README.md

 # Getir Assignment
 This is a RESTful API with a single endpoint that fetches the data in the provided MongoDB collection and return the results in the requested format.
+The code written in Node.js using express framework with Mongoose.
+Unit tests written with Jest library.

 ## Run Project
 Installing packages